-Tetsuya Kakihara keeps pushing himself, polishing his vocals and exploring sonorities that bring out the best in his vocals and his 6th mini-album, United Star, is the perfect proof of his hard work.
+Tetsuya Kakihara keeps pushing himself, polishing his vocals and exploring sonorities that bring out the best in his himself in United Star.

 Title: United Star Label: Kiramune Release date: 17/04/2019 Genre: Jazz/Funk/Rock/Ballad

 Only Star kicks off with an upbeat, jazz pop sound that brings a whole band sound to the table.
 This song is big on its acoustic, bass-driven sound that creates a warm, inviting soundscape for the listener.

 Everything in the instrumental, from its structure to the way the piano melodies play alongside the fancy brass or how the soothing strings add a lay of class to this song, make Only Star a must listen.

 To top it off, Kakihara‘s vocals are as fancy as the instrumental itself, delivering a delicate falsetto as well an overall mid-toned performance in a what is the perfect opening to this mini-album.